Mr-Kareem27/kareem/README.md

-# Personal Portfolio – Kareem Joseph Mkiya
+# Personal Portfolio – Karimu Joseph Mkiya

 This is a fully functional, modern **personal portfolio website** created as part of the **CP 221 Practical Assignment One** at the University of Dodoma.
 The website demonstrates web development best practices using **HTML5**, **CSS3**, and **JavaScript**, with a **unique hybrid of glassmorphism and neumorphism** design aesthetics.